-All she needs to bring is two or three suitcases of personal belongings.
+All she needs to bring with her are two or three suitcases of personal belongings.

-Area general manager Jeremiah Montgomery showed us one of the apartments Landing offers, explaining that all of them are ready to live in.
+Regional manager Jeremiah Montgomery showed us one of the thousands of apartments Landing offers, explaining that all of them are ready to live in.

 "Not only do we provide furniture, but we provide cooking utensils as well," he said.